 The Public Utility Commission of Texas (PUC) appoints certified REPs to provide POLR service in each service region every two years.

 Large REPs must participate as POLRs, and smaller providers may volunteer.

 Find a low rate and switch energy providers instantly.

 What are my options if my electric provider goes out of business?

-Getting dumped to POLR is not ideal.
-There’s no getting around that, but you now have the opportunity to find a great new rate for your home.
+Getting dumped to a POLR is not ideal.
+There’s no getting around that, but you can now find a great new rate for your home.

 You do not have to stay with your provider of last resort.
 You can choose your provider on ComparePower.

 Shop with your usage, compare pricing for your home, and checkout with the right plan in as little as five minutes.